awsdocs/aws-greengrass-developer-guide/doc_source/telemetry.md

 ## Configuring telemetry settings<a name="configure-telemetry-settings"></a>

-Greengrass telemetry uses the following default settings:
+Greengrass telemetry uses the following settings:
 + The telemetry agent aggregates telemetry data every hour\.
 + The telemetry agent publishes a telemetry message every 24 hours\.

+**Note**
+The settings are unchangeable\.

 You can enable or disable the telemetry feature for a Greengrass core device\.
 AWS IoT Greengrass uses [shadows](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) to manage the telemetry configuration\.
 Your changes take effect immediately when the core has a connection to AWS IoT Core\.